antarasengupta26624/qbs177finalproject/README.md

 Although that mental health disorder can happen to anyone regardless of their socioeconomic background, those who have lower socioeconomic background may have a higher chance of mental illness.
 In addition, socioeconomic disparities and systemic inequalities may cause limited resources for mental health care, social support, and the proper help one might need.\

 ### B. Dataset
-For our project, we help to explore the relationship between various socioeconomic factors and mental health illness, and we hope to reduce socioeconomic disparities and improve overall-health being. \
 We are using data from the National Health and Nutrition Examination Survey (NHANES) for the years 2021-2023.
 This dataset provides us an overview of different demographic factors such as income, education, and household sizes and the PAtient Health Questionnaire responses(PHQ-9)\

 ## II.
 Objectives
+1. Analyze the impact of socioeconomic factors on mental health.
+2. identify key predictors of mental health disorders.
+3. Enhance awareness and advocate for equitable mental health resourcees.

 ## III.
 Methods